YuewenDai/voter-canvassing/README.md

 * Prioritized list of where to go next
 * Color coded markers based on status (not yet visited, need to return, additional action required, etc.)
 * Some notion of apartment vs single-family house

-And maybe additional things like:
-* Dashboard showing summarized information from both the voter rolls and from your interactions
-* Gamification like percentage progress through a list
-* Further filters